Background Image

 Progress and Possibility Green_Arrow Horizons

 The potential expansion of Lake County's natural sanctuaries is now in the spotlight.
 Today, we manage more than 31,200 acres of protected areas and 200-plus miles of multiuse trails in Lake County.
 An upcoming referendum will help chart the future course of your forest preserves.
-Read about restoration in your preserves in Horizons.
+Read more in the fall issue of our quarterly Horizons magazine.

 Milestones Since 2008